-1. Change pump shooters until the smallest diameter nozzle, which provided the crispest response is found. - Then change the pump cams and locations until the right cam is found that provides even more response. - Finally, change the pump shooter once again until the crisp response is maximized.
+- 1. Change pump shooters until the smallest diameter nozzle that provides the crispest response is found. - 2.
+Then change the pump cams and locations until the right cam is found that provides even more response. - 3.
+Finally, change the pump shooter once again until the crisp response is maximized.